Americans in Haiti

 American Haitians (Américain Haïtien; Ameriken Ayisyen) comprise the descendants of free blacks from the United States to Haiti in the early 19th century as well as recent immigrants and expatriates as well as their locally born descendants.
 At the time of the 2010 Haiti earthquake, there were about 45,000 US citizens living in Haiti.

 History

 19th century

 During the antebellum era, many free blacks emigrated to Haiti.
 Although a few emigrants left for Haiti during the 1810s, it was not until 1824 that with the support of the Haitian President Jean-Pierre Boyer that emigration from the United States increased.
 Several thousand free blacks left for Haiti in the summer of 1824 and the flow continued until 1826 when the Haitian government stopped paying and defraying the transportation costs.

+In 1859, after Fabre Geffrard overthrew the despotic regime of Emperor Faustin I, there was a renewed debate in the African American community about the merits of emigration to Haiti.

 20th and 21st centuries

 U.S. occupation

 On July 28, 1915, the United States occupied Haiti and about 330 US Marines landed at the capital, Port-au-Prince on the authority of U.S. President Woodrow Wilson to safeguard the interests of U.S. corporations.
 The occupation ended on August 1, 1934, after Franklin D. Roosevelt reaffirmed an August 1933 disengagement agreement, and the last contingent of U.S. Marines departed on August 15, 1934.